isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 <blockquote class="jackass">
     <p class="title" markdown="1">Bugs in cppreference</p>
     <p class="content" markdown="1">
         This example is taken from cppreference, but [their version](http://en.cppreference.com/w/cpp/language/fold) doesn't implement perfect forwarding properly, `std::forward` is needed here!
-Also note the defense against custom operator overloads by casting the result to `void`.
+Also note the defense against any possible comma operator overloads by casting the result to `void`.
     </p>
 </blockquote>